erin-nielsen/ldap2pg/README.md

 [Remove Newly Created Roles and Users from PostgreSQL Database](#remove-newly-created-roles-and-users-from-postgresql-database)

 ## Overview and Prerequisites
-The procedures detailed below will allow you to demonstrate the LDAP2PG synchronization.
-Specifically these procedures will allow you to:
+The procedures detailed below will allow you to demonstrate the LDAP2PG synchronization between an OpenLDAP instance and a PostgreSQL instance.
-1. **Set up a Read-Only Role**:  You will set up a group within your OpenLDAP instance for read-only users and add 3 users to this group.
-This will be the Marketing group.
-2. **Set up a Read-Write Role**: You will set up a group within your OpenLDAP instance for read-write users and add 2 users to this group.
-This will be the HR group.
-3. **Use a predefined ldap2pg configuration** A ldap2pg YML configuration example is provided to run the synchronization of the roles and users to your PostgreSQL database schema.

 **Prerequisites**
+- You will need to have a node available to install the OpenLDAP server.
-- You will need to have an LDAP server such as [OpenLDAP](https://www.openldap.org/) instance installed.
+- You will need to have a node available to install the ldap2pg application.
-- You will need to have ldap2pg installed.
-Download binary from the following location: [ldap2pg](https://ldap2pg.readthedocs.io/en/latest/)
+- You will need to have a node with a PostgreSQL database installed.
-- You will need to have an user created that has access to LDAP to view the users and groups in the Distingished Name(DN) that is being synced with PostgreSQL and also have access to your PostgreSQL database with privileges to create, revoke users and roles from tables, schemas and databases.
-- Ensure that the node where the ldap2pg application is installed has access to both the LDAP instance as well as the PostgreSQL databases for synchronization.
+- Ensure that the node where the ldap2pg application is installed has access to both the OpenLDAP instance as well as the PostgreSQL databases for synchronization.
 <br>

 ## Install and Configure Open LDAP